-The prerequisite for BIMI is that organisation must be at a policy of p=quarantine; pct=100 or p=reject to implement BIMI.
+The prerequisite for BIMI is that the organisational domain to be used must be at a policy of p=quarantine; pct=100 or p=reject; pct=100 to implement BIMI.
 It is complementary to DMARC and it gives companies a reason to set up DMARC.

 What does BIMI do?

-BIMI inserts a trademarked logo inside emails an organisation's network receives.
-It doesn’t stop phishing/spoofing, that’s DMARC’s job, however, if someone tried to spoof you when you have BIMI in place, your logo won’t appear.
+BIMI inserts a trademarked logo alongside emails of participating providers.
+It doesn’t stop phishing/spoofing, that’s DMARC’s job, however, if someone tried to spoof you when you have BIMI in place, your logo won’t appear, and depending on your policy, the email may not even arrive.
 Think about the difference between BIMI and DMARC like this: DMARC stops an exact domain spoof, while BIMI adds an end validation layer for cousin domains or Friendly From.

 How do you set up BIMI?

 In order to successfully implement BIMI, you must first make sure that